fahsuanlin/neuronavigation/README.md

 # Navigation by camera

 Use a camera to track the relative position between the brain and a device in real time.

-## Setup of the camera
 We are using NDI Polaris camera (VEGA ST) to perform the real-time tracking.
 Some related info:

 - [PlusSever](https://github.com/PlusToolkit/PlusLib): a server on a computer (Windows system for now) to communicate with the camera
 - [Our setup](https://github.com/fahsuanlin/labmanual/wiki/27.-Connec-to-Polaris-Vega-camera) so far (via Dr. Aapo Nummenmma's help).